Miguel22247/holbertonschool-cyber_security/network_security/0x01_passive_reconnaissance/holbertonschool_report.md

 List of IP ranges associated with holbertonschool.com:

-- IP Range 1: [IP Range Details]
+- IP Range 1: The range found for the domain holbertonschool.com was found between 75.2.70.75 and 99.83.190.102
-- IP Range 2: [IP Range Details]
-- ...

 ## Subdomains and Technologies